 SafeFish has direct involvement (through representation, input and general liaison) into a number of seafood advisory committees and platforms which helps to communicate outputs and drive issue resolution.

 The Australian Shellfish Quality Assurance Program (ASQAP)

 The Australian Shellfish Quality Assurance Advisory Committee is made up of an industry and regulator representative from each of the shellfish growing states, the Department of Agriculture Export Branch, and Food Standards Australia New Zealand.
-They are responsible for maintaining the Australian Shellfish Quality Assurance Program Operations Manual.
+They are also responsible for maintaining the Australian Shellfish Quality Assurance Program Operations Manual.
 The ASQAAC chair holds a position on the SafeFish partners panel and facilitates input between the two bodies.
 Find the Australian Shellfish Quality Assurance Program Operations Manual 2019 here.